Introduction to OpenWorm

 We primarily use Slack to communicate and coordinate our daily activities, you are welcome to join us!
 For an invitation, fill out our volunteer application form.

-We recommend as well that you sign up to this mailing list and peruse the archives to get a sense of what is going on.
+We recommend as well that you sign up to this mailing list (though not as active as Slack) and peruse the archives to get a sense of what is going on.

 Then, please browse our project list to understand the different areas where work is happening.
 To put the projects in context, you will find it useful to read more about the big picture idea of the modeling approach we are taking.